HLasse/TextDescriptives/CONTRIBUTING.md

 Congratulations :tada::tada: The team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the repostory.
+Once your PR is merged, your contributions will be publicly visible on the repository.